Jamtoad/Bullfrog/README.md

 ```

 ### Lifetime Functions
 You may have noticed the `onStart()` function above.
-Bullfrog provides some very handy, but completely optional lifetime functions. `onSetup()`, `onStart()`, and `onUpdate()`.
+Bullfrog provides some very handy, but completely optional lifetime functions. `onSetup()`, `onStart()`, `onStop()`, and `onUpdate()`.
 These can be easily added to your "Client" or "Server" module.
 Here is an example of how to do so.
 As well as an explanation of each function via a comment.
 ```lua
 local ClientModule = {}